|

 first time prior to the game against Spain in March, though England wore their

-1974 uniform in Barcelona.
+time in Barcelona.

 Admiral came up with an even more flamboyant effort.
 Remember, this was the time

-when England stood behind the union flag, not yet the cross of St. George.
+when England stood behind the union flag, not yet the cross of St George.
 So,

 looking like they were carrying the union flag on their shoulders.
 It was a